Exhaust gas temperature gauge

 An exhaust gas temperature gauge (EGT gauge or EGT sensor) is a meter used to monitor the exhaust gas temperature of an internal combustion engine in conjunction with a thermocouple-type pyrometer.
-EGT gauges are found in certain cars and aeroplanes.
+EGT gauges are found in certain cars and aircraft.
 By monitoring EGT, the driver or pilot can get an idea of the vehicle's air-fuel ratio (AFR).

 At a stoichiometric air-fuel ratio, the exhaust gas temperature is different from that in a lean or rich air-fuel ratio.
 At rich air-fuel ratio, the exhaust gas temperature either increases or decreases depending on the fuel.
 High temperatures (typically above 1600 F) can be an indicator of dangerous conditions that can lead to catastrophic engine failure.